gonzalezreal/Groot/README.md

 Follow the instructions in [Carthage’s README](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application]) to add the framework to your project.

 ## Usage
-Suppose we would like to convert the JSON returned by a Comic Database web service into our own model objects.
+Suppose you would like to convert the JSON returned by a Comic Database web service into your own model objects.
 The JSON could look something like this:

 ```json
 [